GravityLabs/HPaste/README.markdown

 #### Aggregating values via MapReduce jobs

+HPaste contains support for low-level MapReduce operations.
+What we mean by low-level is that there are not many layers of abstraction on top of a basic MR job--instead, we focus on making it easy to create and manage table inputs and outputs and serialize binary data between them.

 Let's say we have a lot of pages crawled, and we, as a search engine, have searches people have performed for those pages.
 We now want to roll those into per-site totals.
 Let's create a table next to our WebTable called the SiteMetricsTable:

 ```scala